 Fall in New England means crisp mornings, golden leaves, and smooth, winding gravel—and there's no better place to experience it than Vermont's Mad River Valley.
-Join us for a few days of unforgettable riding, coaching, and connection at our new gravel and mountain bike camp: a festival-style adventure where bikes meet waterfalls, wood-fired saunas, and fun.
-It's perfect for gravel and mountain riders who want more than a training block.
+Join us for a few days of unforgettable riding, coaching, and connection at our new gravel camp: a festival-style adventure where bikes meet waterfalls, wood-fired saunas, and fun.
+It's perfect for riders who want more than a training block.
 If you're craving adventure, connection, and a chance to ride hard and chill harder, this week was built for you.

-This camp takes place at Madbush Falls Rider's Outpost, a custom-built cycling retreat with direct access to 60+ miles of singletrack and hundreds of miles of iconic Vermont gravel.
+This camp takes place at Madbush Falls, a custom-built cycling retreat with direct access to hundreds of miles of iconic Vermont gravel.
 The location is a dream for adventurous riders: beautiful climbs, low-dust roads, covered bridges, swimming holes, and fast, flowing dirt.

 After the ride, the celebration continues.
 Cool off in the waterfall-fed plunge pool, relax in wood-fired saunas overlooking the river, and gather around the fire pit with friends old and new.
 This camp blends the best of BaseCamp coaching with the spirit of a festival: it's laid back, communal, and all about the joy of riding bikes.
 Whether you're looking to sharpen your gravel skills, explore new terrain, or just hang out with awesome people, this camp delivers.